-When adding or replacing coolant, be sure to use only a Genuine NISSAN Long Life Antifreeze/Coolant (green) or equivalent with the proper mixture ratio of 50% anti-freeze and 50% demineralized or distilled water.
+When adding or replacing coolant, be sure to use only a Genuine NISSAN Long Life Antifreeze/Coolant or equivalent with the proper mixture ratio of 50% anti-freeze and 50% demineralized or distilled water.
 The use of other types of coolant solutions may damage the engine cooling system.

-Outside temperature down to Anti-freeze Deminera- lized water or distilled
+Outside temperature down to Anti-freeze Deminera- lized water or distilled water

-°C °F water
+ı ~F °C water

--35 -30 50% 50%
+-30 -35 50% 50%